Skip to Main Content

 Hi!
 I'm Ms. Moore, your library teacher!

-I'm at Garden City all day every day except Wednesdays.
+I'm at Garden City all day every day except Wednesday afternoons.
 Click on the tabs above for library lessons, reading lists, and more.
 Links to e-books and our blog are below.
-The book return / checkout calendar is here.

 Suggestions and comments are welcome.
 Email me at mmoore@cpsed.net.

-The Garden City Elementary Library serves a community of approximately 500 students in grades K-5 and 80 teachers / support staff.
+The Garden City Elementary Library serves a community of approximately 520 students in grades K-5 and 80 teachers / support staff.
 All Garden City patrons may borrow any materials in the library.
-As a member of the RILINK Consortium, we also extend free access to materials to more than 200 other schools.
+As a member of the RILINK Consortium, we also extend free access to materials from around the district.

 Classroom teachers may check out as many books as they need for however long they need them.